Struggling to Reactivate Inactive Customers? AI Can Help

 Measure Reactivation Campaign Success

-To successfully implement effective customer reactivation strategies for inactive subscribers, you need a solid framework to measure success and pivot your campaign strategy in real time.
-Start by defining clear, measurable objectives, using data analytics to inform key moments, and tracking thoughtfully selected KPIs during the lifecycle of the engagement campaign.
+To successfully implement effective customer reactivation strategies for inactive subscribers, you need a solid framework to measure success and adjust your campaign strategy in real-time.
+Start by defining clear, measurable objectives, utilising data analytics to inform key moments, and tracking thoughtfully selected key performance indicators (KPIS) throughout the lifecycle of the engagement campaign.

-Begin by establishing specific KPIs that track reactivation success.
-Metrics such as email open rates, click-through rates, and conversion rates can give you an idea as to how engaged customers are with your campaign.
+Begin by establishing specific key performance indicators (KPIS) that track reactivation success.
+Metrics such as email open rates, click-through rates, and conversion rates can provide insight into how engaged customers are with your campaign.

 For instance, if your click-through rate improves from 2% to 5% after launching a reactivation email, it’s a clear sign of progress.
 A/B testing your communications can help you further refine these metrics.
 By testing two emails against each other with different subject lines or different send times, you’ll be able to tell which email is more effective.

-Frankly, research proves that sending reactivation emails at least three if not five times per week are most effective.
-Tuesdays are optimal for open rates, and Fridays are better for conversions.
-Side by side KPI data pre and post implementation in a Scorecard/Table format makes it easy to monitor performance.
+Frankly, research proves that sending reactivation emails at least three, if not five, times per week is most effective.
+Tuesday tends to yield higher open rates, while Fridays are more effective for conversions.
+Side-by-side KPI data, pre- and post-implementation, in a Scorecard/Table format, makes it easy to monitor performance.

 Track Conversion Rates

-Conversion rates are one of the most important measures of ROI.
+Conversion rates are one of the most crucial measures of return on investment (ROI).
 Keeping a close eye on them will help focus on the strategies that are generating the most revenue.

-If you’re pitching a discount only available for 24 hours, that might get twice the conversions of a regular promotional email.
+If you’re pitching a discount that's only available for 24 hours, that might result in twice the conversions of a regular promotional email.
 To address these gaps and ensure campaigns can be easily tracked, consider using UTM parameters, unique coupon codes, or bespoke campaign landing pages.

-These approaches allow you to more accurately attribute conversions.
+These approaches enable you to attribute conversions more accurately.

 Analyze Customer Feedback

-Hearing from reactivated customers will round out your picture of what was successful.
-Questions such as, “What inspired you to reactivate?” or “What can we do better?” reveal responses to develop concrete changes.
+Hearing from reactivated customers will help you complete the picture of what was successful.
+Questions such as “What inspired you to reactivate?” or “What can we do better?” elicit responses that help develop concrete changes.

 Apply your new knowledge to adjust your campaign messaging, offer, or timing for future campaigns.